 Employers must report any injury or allegation of injury to the NCIC within five days.
-This applies if a work-related condition causes an employee to miss work for at least one day or to require medical treatment costing $2,000 or more.
-The report must be filed with the NCIC using Form 19 (“Employer’s Report of Employee’s Injury or Occupational Disease to the Industrial Commission”).
-In addition, employers must provide injured employees with a blank Form 18 (“Notice of Accident to Employer and Claim of Employee, Representative, or Dependent”) to facilitate the reporting of injuries and the filing of claims.
+This applies if an employee misses work for at least one day or needs medical treatment that costs $2,000 or more due to a work-related condition.
+The employer can report an employee’s injury or occupational disease to the NCIC using Form 19 (“Employer’s Report of Employee’s Injury or Occupational Disease to the Industrial Commission”).
+Additionally, employers must provide injured employees with a blank Form 18 (“Notice of Accident to Employer and Claim of Employee, Representative, or Dependent”) to facilitate reporting of injuries.

 Employers must begin paying benefits to eligible individuals within 14 days after they receive notice of an injury or death.
 Employers must also notify the NCIC of the first payment of benefits, as well as of any suspension, reinstatement, change or modification to an employee’s benefits.
-A copy of this report must be furnished to the employee as well.
+Employees may receive a copy of this report as well.

 Any payment not made within the 14-day period is subject to a fine equal to 10 percent of the delayed payment, unless the late payment is excused by the NCIC.
 A late payment is excusable if the employer can prove it had no control over the conditions that caused the delay.

 Employers (or their insurance carriers) must complete Form 24 (“Application to Stop Payment of Compensation”) and notify their employees of the reasons that justify terminating the payment of benefits.
-This form must be mailed to affected employees and copies must be sent to the NCIC.
+Mailing the form to affected employees is mandatory, and copies must be sent to the NCIC.

-Employees have 17 days from the time a Form 24 is filed with the NCIC to raise any objections to the termination of compensation.
-Employers are required to enter the expiration of the 17-day objection period on the face of Form 24.
-Objections must be made in writing and present the reasons for the objection.
+Employees have 17 days from to file Form 24 with the NCIC to raise any objections to the termination of compensation.
+Employers must enter the expiration of the 17-day objection period on the face of Form 24.
+A required written objection must include the reasons for the objection.
 Employees must furnish copies of all objections and their supporting documentation to their employers (or the employers’ insurance carrier).
 The NCIC may hold hearings to resolve contested applications to stop compensation.

 Employers do not need to complete Form 24 if they seek to stop benefit payments because:

-Employers may self-insure only if they receive a license from the NCIC, establish membership with the Association Aggregate Security System, deposit funds with the NCIC and meet other self-insurance requirements.
+Employers may self-insure only if they receive a license from the NCIC, establish membership with the Association Aggregate Security System, and deposit funds with the NCIC.
+Additionally, they must meet other self-insurance requirements.

-To qualify for a self-insurance license, employers must have at least $500,000 in fixed assets and sufficient financial strength and liquidity to meet their benefit obligations under the WCA.
-Employers wishing to self-insure must submit a complete application for NCIC approval at least 90 days before their proposed licensing date.
+To qualify for a self-insurance license, employers must have at least $500,000 in fixed assets and sufficient financial strength and liquidity to meet their benefit obligations under the North Carolina Workers’ Compensation Act.
+Any employer wishing to self-insure must submit a complete application for NCIC approval at least 90 days before their proposed licensing date.

-Employers that apply will receive either an NCIC approval or the reasons why their application was denied.
-Employers that resolve the problems that led to the denial of their application within 60 days can still qualify for a license without submitting a new application.
+Employers that apply will receive either an NCIC approval or reasons of application denial.
+Employers that resolve the problems that led to the denial of their application within 60 days.
+They can still qualify for a license without submitting a new application.

 Unless excluded by the NCIC, all self-insured employers must be part of the Association Aggregate Security System (Association).
-The Association exists to allow self-insured employers to pool their resources and protect themselves as a group against the liabilities the WCA imposes on employers.
+The Association exists to allow self-insured employers to pool their resources and protect themselves as a group against the liabilities the WCA imposes.
 The NCIC excludes employers from the Association if they:

 DEPOSIT OF FUNDS